Palmabit-IT/terraform-digitalocean-docker/README.md

 ## Environment variables (optional)

-* do_token - api token for digital ocean which can be found in your DigitalOcean Account under "API"
+* DO_TOKEN - api token for digital ocean which can be found in your DigitalOcean Account under "API"
-* ssh_fingerprint - the ssh fingerprint to use to connect to your newly created droplets
+* ssh_fingerprints - the list of ssh fingerprints to use to connect to your newly created droplets
+* TF_LOG_PATH
+* TF_LOG

 Example DO_TOKEN:

 ```
 export DO_TOKEN=5f58.....
+export TF_LOG_PATH="terraform.log"
+export TF_LOG_PATH=TRACE
 ```

 Get ssh_fingerprint: